California Nursing License Renewal & Licensing Guide

 Who Qualifies

-If you are a new graduate who has never been licensed as an RN in any U.S. state or territory, you may apply for California RN licensure by examination.
+This pathway is for new graduates who have never been licensed as an RN in any U.S. state or territory.

 Steps for CA Licensure by Examination